Kits

 Among other aspects these are probably the most significant advantages of cutting files:

-• Construction time is reduced by at least 30% to 40%.
-This will result in substantial savings in terms of labour costs as well as rental costs.
+- Construction time is reduced by at least 40% to 50%.
+This will result in substantial savings in terms of labour costs as well as rental expenses.

-• By nature a substantial amount of wastage is created when building a boat in metal.
+- By nature a substantial amount of wastage is created when building a boat in metal.
 As example a Dix 43’ PH built from scratch by hand will consume approx. 5000 kg of aluminium.
 This is approx. 1’200 kg more than what would be consumed when working from a kit.
-This is only possible because all components are nested before the first item is cut.
+This is only possible because all components are nested and usage is optimised before the first item is cut.
 This level of planning is simply impossible when working by hand and from scratch.

-• Engraved station/frame reference lines ensure that frames are installed accurately and plumb.
+- Engraved station/frame reference lines ensure that frames are installed accurately and plumb.
+This avoids construction errors that would result is labour intensive modifications.

-• All minor weld-on items such as eye-pads, genoa track mounting plates, port light frames and landings or tank lids take a great amount of time to plan and prepare by hand.
+- All minor weld-on items such as eye-pads, genoa track mounting plates, port light frames and deck hatch landings or tank lids take a great amount of time to plan and prepare by hand.
 CAM production of these components is far more cost effective.
 Everything that will be made from plate should be added in the cutting files.

-• The MDF lofting floor ensures excellent form accuracy of frames.
+- The MDF lofting floor ensures excellent form accuracy of frames.
+The lofting floor also serves as template for construction of the interior bulkheads

-• The perfection and finish of the final product will be far superior than a hand cut hull, both inside and outside.
-Our files also include all cut-outs required to allow seamless through welding of tanks and hull plating.
-If this is not done correctly on an aluminium boat tanks tend to leak.
+- The perfection and finish of the final product will be far superior than a hand cut hull, both inside and outside.
+Our files include all cut-outs required to allow seamless through welding of tanks and hull plating.
+If this is not done correctly on an aluminium boat, tanks tend to leak.
 Sealing such tank leaks can be very time consuming.

-• The cutting files contain many of hours of thinking and planning normally performed by the builder.
+- The cutting files contain many hours of thinking and planning normally performed by the builder.
 With a kit the builder can concentrate on other details as less planning and supervision is required.

 Dix 43 HD